chadrem/tribe/README.md

 ## Forwarding

 Messages and futures can be forwarded to other actors.
-This lets you build actors that act as routers that delegate work to other actors.
+This lets you build actors that delegate work to other actors.

     # Create your router class.
     class MyRouter < Tribe::Actor